Owenb135/Doggo-Reborn-Expanded/README.md

 # **Doggo Mod Overhauled Continued**
 **This is a community continuation fork of Doggo Mod Overhauled.**
 **Original project by MrKacafirekCZ.**
 **Licensed under GPL-3.0.**

-Doggo Mod Overhauled is a mod that just makes dogs better by adding personality, dog bowls for dogs to eat from and a little tennis ball to play fetch.
+Doggo Mod Overhauled is a mod that just makes dogs better by adding personality, dog bowls for dogs to eat from, a little tennis ball to play fetch, and much more.
 This is the continued version of [doggo-mod-overhauled](https://github.com/MrKacafirekCZ/doggo-mod-overhauled)
 It is a complete rewrite of the mod [Doggo Mod](https://www.curseforge.com/minecraft/mc-mods/doggo-mod "Doggo Mod") and fixes various bugs such as Multiplayer compatibility.
 ![Imgur](https://imgur.com/qZty4EZ.jpg)